-because she knows better than to be seen.
+I'd love to close myself in the peace left by the woman who lived there and scared everybody.
+Unseen because she knows better than to be seen.
 After all, who would see her--a playful woman who lived in a rock?
 Who could, without fright?
 Of her looking eyes looking back?
 I wouldn't mind.
 Why should I?
 She has seen me and is not afraid of me.
-She embraces me.
+She hugs me.
 Understands me.
 Has given me her hand.
 I am touched by her.
 Released in secret.

 Now I know.
-How to do it.
-I know ... they
+Now I know how to do it.

-[tk] Marie still buys Okeh records with her lunch money at [tk], and walks so slowly home from the butcher shop the meat turns before it hits the pan.
+Felice still buys Okeh records with her lunch money at [tk], and walks so slowly home from the butcher shop the meat turns before it hits the pan.
 But [tk]